dfedor2008/Topaz/README.md

 Why I made this project:

 I made this project because I wanted to make a GPS tracker which I could use to track my bus ( which is often very late).
+I would also like to use it to track brother while playing hide and seek ( a practical joke).
+This project however as a lot of other possible applications with tracking and sending data.

 PCB Schematic:
 ![image](https://github.com/user-attachments/assets/f2879cd7-5488-43de-9e77-05d04c68f9a8)